romankoval69/podcast-android-app/replit.md

 ## Overview

-This is a pure native Android podcast application built with modern Android development practices.
-Originally conceived as a web app, it has been completely converted to a native Android app with no web dependencies.
-The app provides podcast subscription management, episode playback, queue management, and offline download capabilities using standard Android APIs and Material Design components.
+This is a React Native podcast application built for Android development.
+The app provides podcast subscription management, episode playback, queue management, and offline download capabilities using React Native with Material Design components (react-native-paper).

 ## User Preferences